March 14, 2019

 Coherent optics can be used in both 100G and 400G applications, primarily because it enables service providers to send more data over existing fiber, reducing the cost and complexity of network upgrades for bandwidth expansion.

-1. Coherent detection combined with DSP technology:
+- Coherent detection combined with DSP technology:

-• Cleared barriers to traditional coherent reception
+- Cleared barriers to traditional coherent reception

-• Compensate for various transmission impairments in the electrical domain, simplifying transmission links
+- Compensate for various transmission impairments in the electrical domain, simplifying transmission links

-• Make high-order modulation formats and polarization states possible
+- Make high-order modulation formats and polarization states possible

-2. At the same time, the application of high-order modulation formats enables coherent optical communication to have higher single-wavelength channel spectrum utilization compared to traditional system systems.
+- At the same time, the application of high-order modulation formats enables coherent optical communication to have higher single-wavelength channel spectrum utilization compared to traditional system systems.

 Coherent receivers have no special requirements for fiber channel, so coherent optical communication can use already laid fiber lines.
-With the aid of digital signal processing algorithms, coherent receivers compensate for signal distortion caused by fiber dispersion, polarization mode dispersion, and carrier phase noise at a very small cost.
+With the aid of digital signal processing algorithms, coherent receivers compensate for signal distortion caused by fiber dispersion, polarization mode dispersion, and carrier phase noise at a very small cost. - A coherent receiver is about 20 dB more sensitive than a normal receiver, so the distance that is not relayed in the transmission system becomes longer, which reduces the number of amplifications in the transmitted light path.

 Based on the above reasons, coherent optical communication can reduce the cost of optical fiber erection for long-distance transmission, simplify optical path amplification and compensation design, and become the main application technology of current long-distance transmission network.